david-ac1/Sans-Capote/README.md

 # Sans-Capote: Voice-First AI Sexual Health Guide

+> **About the Name:** "Sans-Capote" is French for "without a sheath/cover."
+While this phrase has literal connotations, we've chosen it as a metaphor for **removing the barriers of stigma and silence** surrounding sexual health education.
+Just as transparency requires removing covers, our mission is to create open, judgment-free conversations about topics that are often hidden or taboo.
+This name reflects our commitment to addressing sexual health with directness, honesty, and compassion.
+>
+> **Note for Reviewers:** We acknowledge the dual meaning and welcome feedback on whether a different name (e.g., "Open Health," "Clear Talk," "Sans Tabou") would better serve our mission while maintaining cultural sensitivity.

 **A stigma-free, voice-driven AI companion for sexual health and HIV prevention in African contexts.**

-Combining **Google Gemini** for intelligent conversation and **ElevenLabs** for natural voice output, Sans-Capote provides accessible, private, and culturally-sensitive health guidance via voice or text—even offline.
+Combining **Google Gemini** for intelligent conversation, **ElevenLabs** for natural voice output, and **Supabase** for community ratings, Sans-Capote provides accessible, private, and culturally-sensitive health guidance via voice or text—even offline.

 🏆 **Hackathon Challenge:** ElevenLabs Challenge (Google Cloud Partner Catalyst)
 - ✨ ElevenLabs TTS with emotional voice adaptation & caching
-- 🤖 Google Gemini AI for conversational responses
+- 🤖 Google Gemini AI for conversational responses & service discovery
 - 🎤 Voice-first UX with live captions & keyboard navigation
+- 🗺️ Interactive map with real-time service data
+- 💬 Community ratings & comments powered by Supabase
-- 🔒 Privacy-first (no account needed, no conversation storage)
+- 🔒 Privacy-first (no account needed, anonymous contributions)
 - ♿ WCAG AA accessible with screen reader support
 - 📊 Production-grade monitoring & error tracking